tytydraco/yessleep/out/a_group_of_eight_year_olds_brutally_murdered_a_child_and_i_have_reason_to_believe_that_there_is_more_to_the_story_.md

-I set one foot on the edge of the stairs and climbed up, each step creaking in pain as i finally made my way to the top, peering at each room which was replaced by the couple.
+I set one foot on the edge of the stairs and climbed up, each step creaking in pain as i finally made my way to the top, peering at each room which was replaced by the couples belongings.

 I then turned my head, peering at the now rusty ladder that was propped evenly against the wall, which lead to the attic.